lammps/lammps/doc/src/pair_modify.rst

    The "pair_modify pair compute/tally" command must be issued **before** the corresponding compute style is defined.

-The *neigh/trim* keyword controls whether an explicit cutoff is set for each neighbor list requested by the individual pair sub-styles when using :doc:`pair hybrid\*/overlay <pair_hybrid_overlay>`.
+The *neigh/trim* keyword controls whether an explicit cutoff is set for each neighbor list request issued by individual pair sub-styles when using :doc:`pair hybrid/overlay <pair_hybrid>`.
 When this keyword is set to *no*, then the cutoff of each pair sub-style neighbor list will be set equal to the largest cutoff, even if a shorter cutoff is specified for a particular sub-style.
 If possible the neighbor list will be copied directly from another list.
-When this keyword is set to *yes* then the cutoff of the neighbor list will be explicitly set to the value requested by the pair sub-style, and if possible the list will be created by trimming from another list with a longer cutoff, otherwise a new neighbor list will be created with the specified cutoff.
+When this keyword is set to *yes* then the cutoff of the neighbor list will be explicitly set to the value requested by the pair sub-style, and if possible the list will be created by trimming neighbors from another list with a longer cutoff, otherwise a new neighbor list will be created with the specified cutoff.
 The *yes* option can be faster when there are multiple pair styles with different cutoffs since the number of pair-wise distance checks between neighbors is reduced (but the time required to build the neighbor lists is increased).
 The *no* option could be faster when two or more neighbor lists have similar (but not exactly the same) cutoffs.

 .. note::

-   The "pair_modify neigh/trim" command only applies when there are multiple pair sub-styles with different cutoffs, i.e. when using pair hybrid/overlay
+   The "pair_modify neigh/trim" command *only* applies when there are multiple pair sub-styles for the same atoms with different cutoffs, i.e. when using pair style hybrid/overlay.
+If you have different cutoffs for different pairs for atoms type, the :doc:`neighbor style multi <neighbor>` should be used to create optimized neighbor lists.

 ----------